Richmond Appleton MA '14 (right) shares his camera with Achuar children in remote village in Ecuador.

 potential for this [bilingual curriculum] program and how it can help their

-future,” said Susan Roberta Katz, professor of international and multicultural
+future,” said Susan Roberta Katz, professor in USF's master's in international and multicultural

-education in USF’s School of Education.
+education and master's in human rights education programs.
 “People there see ecotourism as the key

 to their cultural survival because it provides an alternative to oil and mining